Weber / June

 Other variations exist from one country to another, from different measurement standards to different ingredients being available, or the same word being used for a physically different ingredient.

 Overall, there was a distinct need to be able to publish the same recipe in different countries at different times, or not to publish certain recipes in certain places.
-Producer allows the author to publish a recipe for very specific given markets, without publishing it elsewhere.
+Producer therefore allows the author to publish a recipe for very specific given markets, without publishing it elsewhere.

 Requirements and Specifications